OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Project_Files.md

     * The maximum total volume per project or for all projects is also not limited by default.

     * Versioning is currently not carried out.

+    * There are no restrictions regarding the file formats.